 Aluminum die casting is the ideal production method for high volume of parts.
 Especially parts that are driven by rock bottom piece price targets.
 Also, the typical molds and tooling will last between 60,000 and 100,000s of shots.
 These two reasons alone show why aluminum die casting is the ideal option for aluminum component buyers around the World.

-As TS16949 certified aluminum die casters, Plant teams have long standing expertise with projects requiring close tolerances and strict surface finishes.
+As TS16949 certified aluminum die casters, our Plant team has long standing expertise with projects requiring close tolerances and strict surface finishes.

 – Die cast aluminum components provide EMI/RFI shielding, rigidity, and durability with minimal weight.